What is the difference between KYC and AML?

 How does AI reduce false positives in sanctions screening?

 Traditional sanctions screening produces false positive rates of 90-95%, overwhelming compliance teams with irrelevant matches.
 AI-powered screening uses contextual analysis, entity resolution, and machine learning to distinguish genuine matches from coincidental name similarities.
 The system considers factors like date of birth, nationality, known associates, and contextual information — not just string matching.
-ScreenVeritAI's AI agents significantly reduce false positives while maintaining regulatory-grade recall, cutting compliance costs by up to 60%.
+ScreenVeritAI's AI agents significantly reduce false positives while maintaining regulatory-grade recall, so analysts spend their time on genuine matches instead of clearing noise.

 What is the difference between real-time and batch screening?